Continuing Education (CE) Class Catalog

 Nurses know firsthand that social conditions affect access to health care, exposure to health risks, and health outcomes for patients.
 But what exactly are the pathways and mechanisms by which “social determinants” like poverty, pollution, and discrimination manifest in the body and impact health?
 This course takes an interdisciplinary approach to investigate how social, economic, and political inequalities and injustices materialize in individual, population, and even generational health.
 The class will also consider what the implications are for union nurses as patient advocates and discuss how nurses can help remedy the pathogenic effects of inequality and injustice on human health and society.

 Part 2: A.I.
-101: What to know about A.I. in healthcare and its effects on patient advocacy
+101: What to know about A.I. in health care and its effects on patient advocacy

 What is A.I.?
 How does it work?
 How will it impact patient care and the nursing profession?
-This course will provide an overview of what artificial intelligence is and how it works, explore the types of technologies that employ A.I. in healthcare settings, and analyze the potential benefits and risks to patients and our communities.
+This course will provide an overview of what artificial intelligence is and how it works, explore the types of technologies that employ A.I. in health care settings, and analyze the potential benefits and risks to patients and our communities.
 This course will also explore the ways nurses can ensure that A.I. and other data-driven technologies will not degrade the quality of the care they provide.

 Times and Locations